zerotier/libzt/include/README.md

-For applications, see [libzt.h](libzt.h) for POSIX-like socket API.
+See [libzt.h](libzt.h) for POSIX-like socket API exposed for applications.